EduardoBarriosOsorio/EduardoBarriosOsorio/README.md

 - 👋 Hi, I’m Eduardo Barrios
-- 👀 I’m interested in Data Science, Data analysis and Logistc and Supply Chain
+- 👀 I’m interested in Data Science, Data analysis, Project Manager and Product Owner
 - 🌱 I’m currently learning Python, SQL and Macros
+- I have a podcast about Stories of people who left, came back, and reinvented themselves.
 - 📫 How to reach me ed.barrios.osorio@gmail.com
 - 😄 Pronouns: Chilli, Lalo
 - ⚡ Fun fact: I love surfing, tennis and pretty much all that involved a healthy life and enviroment